AyoKeito/e621updater-python/README.md

   --proxy PROXY  The proxy to use for all network calls (optional).
 Usage examples: http://proxy.server:8888 or
                  http://user:password@proxy.server:8888
 ```
+> **Warning**

-**BE WARNED** that database.py downloads about 1GB of data from https://e621.net/db_export/ each time it's run.
+> database.py downloads around 1GB of data from https://e621.net/db_export/ each time it's run.

 6GB of free RAM is required to run it.
 Around 400MB of files will be written to disk as a result (trimmed databases posts.parquet and artists.parquet).
 You don't need to update it unless you want to tag files added to e621 since the last time you've updated the database.
 Tagger WILL NOT succeed without the correctly prepared databases in it's working folder.
+It will also fail to find any files added after you've updated the database via database.py.